leo493852107/JobboleSpider/README.md

 > * 2.design article item
 > * 3.use pipeline to filter data
 > * 4.install MySQLdb, insert data into mysql database with sync(original)/async(Twisted) method.
+> * 5.use ItemLoader, rewrite ItemLoader, create some rule functions to make code beauty.

 ### 注意的地方